 But as a beginner, you’ll want to start with just one or two platforms.
 I am going to walk you through becoming an affiliate marketer using a blog, but many of the same principles apply if you decide to use email or social media platforms.

 I love to use my blog as a central hub for all of my marketing methods.
-I use email and Facebook to lead people back to my blog where I share detailed guides and reviews.
-You can choose the promotional method(s) that work the best for you.
+I use email and SEO (keyword research) to lead people back to my blog where I share detailed guides and reviews.
+You can choose the promotional method(s) that work best for you.

 Step 3: Start Your Blog (or Social Media Channel, etc.)